seanelvidge/seanelvidge.github.io/_posts/2025-10-04-Taylor-Swifts-Mood.md

 M = \frac{\sum_{i=1}^{N}w_im_i}{\sum_{i=1}^{N}w_i},
 $$

 where $$m_i$$ is the pitch of a frame (in MIDI numbers) and $$w_i$$ is how loud it was.
 Here we do this in "MIDI" because it is a musical scale.
 Every step is a semitone.
-If we used raw frequency in Hertz the maths would skew towards the low notes in a way that doesn't really match how we actually hear music.
+If we used raw frequency in Hertz the maths would skew towards the high notes in a way that doesn't really match how we actually hear music.

 So, if you look at our plot, focusing on the smoothed black line, a story starts to appear: